 Doctoral students who have worked with me include:

-- Cristina Andriani: “Post-Holocaust Trauma and the Palestinian-Israeli Conflict:” (co-advised with Jaan Valsiner, Psychology Department; graduated 2013, currently Licensed Mental Health Counselor, Grafton, MA)
+Cristina Andriani: “Post-Holocaust Trauma and the Palestinian-Israeli Conflict:” (co-advised with Jaan Valsiner, Psychology Department; graduation 2013, currently Licensed Menthal Health Counseler, Grafton, M.A.)

-- Michael Geheran: “Keine Kameraden: German-Jewish WWI Veterans under Hitler” (graduated 2016, currently Post-doctoral fellow, Center for Holocaust and Genocide Studies, United States Military Academy at West Point, NY)
+Michael Geheran: “Betrayed Comradeship: German-Jewish WWI Veterans under Hitler” (graduation 2016, currently Assistant Professor and Deputy Director, Center for Holocaust and Genocide Studies, United States Military Academy, West Point, N.Y.)

 Currently are working under my supervision: